seanmavley/psiyavula/README.txt

 - The application checks for user input that is not a valid Wikipedia URL and posts an error message stating this.
 Without even a url, form won't validate (based on basic HTML5 form validations.
 No server side validation done)
 - In the event that a Wikipedia page has no table of contents, a suitable error message is given.
-- Each view and method created for this application, has a unit test.
-An in-browser test via selenium is added as well.
-Code is tested to best of unit testing.
-Python module, Coverage indicates so.
 - The source code is fully PEP8 compliant: https://www.python.org/dev/peps/pep-0008/.
 Anaconda plugin for Python used, via Sublime Text 3

 Extras
 ======
 - Styling NOT mandatory, but I added.
 - Development of this app was done solely on Ubuntu 14.04 LTS
-- Python version used is 2.7
+- Python version used is 2.7+

 What is left?
 =============